AdRoll/baker/content/en/docs/How Tos/metrics.md

 giving a more specific view about the component health or performance.
 Baker supports two ways of exposing custom metrics:

-- returning a
+- Returning a
 [`baker.MetricsBag`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag)
 instance from the `Stats` method.
-- directly using the [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
+- Directly using the [`baker.MetricsClient`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsClient) in
 the component code.